I am watching the USA Golden Globes on live streaming from this address:

 This edition of the Golden Globes TV show on NBC was directed by Louis J. Horwitz.

 The nomination ballot is mailed to all eligible members of HFPA, who choose up to five nominees in each category.
-On the final ballot, the same members vote for one nominee in each category.
-Information concerning the final results is known only to the accounting firm of Ernst & Young, LLP, prior to today’s opening of the sealed envelopes.
+The same members vote for one nominee in each category on the final ballot.
+Information concerning the final results is known only to the accounting firm of Ernst & Young, LLP, before today’s opening of the sealed envelopes.

 Text Copyright © Marcus Victor Grant, 2014-present